 Average Weather in Hutchinson Kansas, United States

-In Hutchinson, the temperature typically varies from 22°F to 94°F over the course of the year, and is rarely below 7°F or above 103°F.
+In Hutchinson, the summers are hot, humid, and mostly clear and the winters are chilly, dry, windy, and partly cloudy.
+Over the course of the year, the temperature typically varies from 22°F to 94°F and is rarely below 7°F or above 103°F.

 The hot season lasts for 3.5 months, from June 2 to September 16, with an average daily high temperature above 83°F. The hottest day of the year is July 20, with an average high of 94°F and low of 70°F.